colorimgugr/HyperDocApp/README.md

 - Interactive visualization of abundance maps
 - Save and reload unmixing jobs (`.h5`) for later inspection

 ### Typical Workflow
 1. **Load a hyperspectral cube**
    Open a VNIR, SWIR, or fused cube from the main application.

 2. **Define endmembers**
-   Choose one of the following:
+   Choose one or more of the following:
    - Load a spectral library (CSV)
+   - Import **FTIR spectra** as external reference endmembers
    - Select endmembers manually from the image
    - Extract endmembers automatically

+3. **Handle spectral domains**
+   When mixing hyperspectral and FTIR spectra:
+   - The tool automatically aligns spectra on the **common wavelength range**
+   - Reference spectra are interpolated to match cube wavelengths

-3. **Configure unmixing parameters**
+4. **Configure unmixing parameters**
    Select preprocessing, normalization, wavelength handling, and the unmixing algorithm.

-4. **Add job to queue and run**
+5. **Add job to queue and run**
    Launch one or several unmixing jobs and monitor their execution.

-5. **Visualize abundance maps**
+6. **Visualize abundance maps**
    Inspect spatial distributions of estimated abundances directly in the viewer.

-6. **Save or reload results**
+7. **Save or reload results**
    Export unmixing jobs to `.h5` files or reload previous results for comparison.

 ### Tips & Notes
-- Endmember and cube wavelengths must overlap; only the common spectral range is used.
-- Using spectral derivatives can enhance material contrast but may increase noise sensitivity.
-- Running multiple jobs with different normalizations or algorithms is recommended for comparison.
+- FTIR spectra are treated as **reference endmembers** and must be provided with wavelength information.
+- Only the **overlapping spectral range** between cube and FTIR spectra is used for unmixing.
+- Interpolation may smooth narrow FTIR features; prefer appropriate preprocessing if needed.
+- Mixing hyperspectral and FTIR endmembers is intended for **qualitative or semi-quantitative analysis**.
+- Testing multiple preprocessing and normalization settings is recommended when using heterogeneous spectral sources.
 - Saved unmixing jobs can be reloaded later without recomputing abundances.
-- For large cubes or complex constraints, unmixing may take time; prefer incremental testing with small regions first.

 ---